 If your email address in no way resembles your business name, people will have a hard time connecting the two.
-In one survey, the biggest factor people named for why they decide to open emails they receive is who the sender is.
+According to SendGrid’s 2019 email benchmark survey, the biggest factor people say “strongly influences” whether they’ll open an email is who the sender is.

 Your recipients are more likely to write you off as a stranger and ignore your email if they don’t know to associate the unfamiliar email address with the business they have a relationship with.

 For all the effort marketers put into crafting the perfect subject line and email copy, having an email address people recognize and trust is the best way to stand out in a recipient’s inbox.

 3. It lets people know where to find your business website.

 As an added bonus, if someone who receives your email is interested in learning more about your business, they can see the domain name embedded within the email itself.
 It’s easy to figure out where to go to get more information on what you sell.